-We support reporting procedures and preparation of consolidated package (financial results) for client with accurate understanding in IFRS and US-GAAP, while ensuring instructions provided by the parent company and assisting understanding in instructions or SOPs.
+We support reporting procedures and preparation of consolidated package (financial results) for clients with accurate understanding in IFRS and US-GAAP while ensuring instructions provided by the parent company and assisting understanding in instructions or SOPs.

 Our Advantageous Points

-Deadline to submit monthly/quarterly reports for subsidiaries of foreign capital company is very tight.
-Companies usually have to submit necessary report within a week after the month end and sometimes encounter difficult situations where existing staff members are unbale to complete procedures if closing timing falls under New year holidays or consecutive public holidays.
+The deadline to submit monthly/quarterly reports for subsidiaries of foreign capital companies is very tight.
+Companies usually have to submit necessary reports within a week after the month-end and sometimes encounter difficult situations where existing staff members are unable to complete procedures if closing timing falls under New year holidays or consecutive public holidays.
 And, even December closing companies, in Japan, are likely to face on such situations.

 We support client closing procedures while matching with client situation even though it is really tight schedule.
 And then, we provide emergency one-time services in case of employee’s retirement or sudden absence due to illness.

 Examples of company who should consider our service

 - The subsidiary which has to submit monthly/quarterly reporting package in English to parent company

 - The subsidiary which has to prepare reporting package in accordance with IFRS or US-GAAP